pkubowicz/idea-scala-kotlin/README.md

 - null safety when using properly annotated Java classes
 - null warnings in Java when calling nullable Kotlin code
 - default method parameters used in Java: work great if you use a proper annotation, if you don't work as in Scala
+- POJO-compatible data classes
 - smart casts

 ## Bad in Kotlin

+- default methods in Kotlin interfaces need to be implemented in Java
 - immutable Kotlin collections seen as native Java collections in Java, compiler won't warn when you try to modify them (as in pure Java)

 # Compilation time and result size